nateyazdani/primer/README.md

 primer
 ======

-A nifty little tool to automate hybrid graphics under Linux (requires the open-source/Gallium3D drivers &amp; systemd)
+A nifty little tool to automate hybrid graphics under Linux (using the open-source drivers &amp; systemd)

         In and of itself primer does very little; all it does is make utilizing the leading hybrid GPU switching technology under Linux (PRIME) much easier.
 This ONLY works when both GPUs are running the open-source drivers.
 This is